-UPDATE: Due to popular demand, I'm now making this photo available as an 8x10" print on my Etsy store.
-The cost is $25, plus shipping.
-Check it out!
+UPDATE: Due to popular demand, I'm now making this photo available as an 8x10" print.
+The cost is $35, plus shipping.
+Get yours today!

 Candidly, I'd not planned to take any photos of today's big solar eclipse.
 Everyone and their brother with a long lens was gearing up, and I knew NASA would wow us all with photos taken from a jet.
 As things turned out, I was able to snag a pair of eclipse safety glasses from my friends at The Knoxville Community Darkroom last night.
 One thing led to another, and I found myself standing in our driveway as the moon (almost) totally eclipsed the sun.